edemaine/coauthor/README.md

     URLs produces `coauthor:...` links or embeds images.
 Special handling of user URLs produces @mentions.
 To paste rich text, you can toggle HTML paste mode via Ctrl-Shift-H.
+  * @mentioning has automatic completion of all users in group.
+You can type any substring of the real name or username (but skipping spaces, like Github), and select by pressing enter, or ignore by pressing space.

 * Messages are organized by **groups** (intended to correspond to groups of people who meet), so it's easy to share material with everyone in the group.